 Replacing a damaged smart phone is a big enough hassle in itself, but even worse is having to deal with the aftermath of losing one altogether or having it get stolen.

 If a thief gets his hands on your phone, he could also potentially gain access to many facets of your personal life, your financial accounts and even your very identity!

 That’s one of the many reasons why taking your smart phone with you when you go on vacation is very bad idea.

 Leaving your phone at home doesn’t mean you have to go without communicating or using the Internet, however.
 You can always just get yourself a cheap prepaid phone to use while you’re away.

-Depending on the brand and/or carrier, you can buy a dirt cheap prepaid cell phone paired with a card that comes with enough talk minutes, SMS texts and cellular data on it to last through even an extended vacation for as little as $30 or so.
+You can buy a dirt cheap prepaid cell phone paired with a card that comes with enough talk minutes, SMS texts and cellular data on it to last through even an extended vacation for less than you might think.

 Bottom line: Spending a few extra dollars on a prepaid phone can bring you peace of mind while you’re away on vacation.
 Just make sure you do your homework ahead of time to make sure your phone will work once you get to your destination.

-Bonus tip #1: This post discusses ten ways to fool burglars into thinking you’re always at home, even while you’re away on vacation.
+Bonus tip: This post discusses ten ways to fool burglars into thinking you’re always at home, even while you’re away on vacation.